hyperdrift-io/genesis/docs/rules/rules.md

 # Genesis App Development Guidelines

 ## General Rules
-- Use Ant Design (ant.design) components for all UI elements unless a specific requirement cannot be met by Ant Design.
+- Use Tailwind CSS for styling with shadcn/ui components for UI elements.
-- Use plain CSS files for shared/global styles (e.g., layout, typography, colors).
+- Use component composition and Tailwind utility classes for responsive layouts.
-- Use CSS Modules for component-specific (non-shared) styles to ensure encapsulation and avoid style leakage.
+- Use CSS Modules only when Tailwind utilities are insufficient for complex styling needs.
 - Remove unused imports and variables.
 - Focus on business logic in views and stores; technical concerns (API calls, routing) are already handled.